stonexjr/cloud-developer/capstone/README.md

 }
 ```

 * `CreateTxn` - should create a new transaction for a current user.
-A shape of data send by a client application to this function can be found in the `CreateTodoRequest.ts` file
+A shape of data send by a client application to this function can be found in the `CreateTxnRequest.ts` file

 It receives a new transaction item to be created in JSON format that looks like this: